CS-433/CS-433-Project-2-CWX/README.md

 `/log`: The folder that contains the evaluation results of different models.

-`/whx`: The U-Net model implemented by Haoxuan Wang.

 `Losses.py`: Loss Functions including BCE Loss, Dice Loss, Focal Loss and a mix loss combined by Focal Loss and Dice Loss.

 `dataset.py`: Load images and perform data augment on images.